Carle Augustus Woodruff: Early life and Civil War

 Woodruff was born in Buffalo, New York, the son of Colonel Israel Carle Woodruff (1815-1878).
 He was commissioned as a Second Lieutenant in the 2nd U.S. Artillery at Washington, D.C.
 Serving with Combined Batteries B and L, 2nd U.S. Artillery, he was part of the U.S. Horse Artillery Brigade in the Army of the Potomac.
 As a section chief, he was cited for gallantry during an engagement at Newby's Crossroads, Virginia, on July 24, 1863, and received the Medal of Honor.

 Woodruff was eventually awarded the Medal of Honor for these actions, on September 1, 1893.
-He was also awarded brevet promotions for gallantry at the battles of Gettysburg (brevet captain, July 3, 1863) and Trevillian Station (brevet major, June 11, 1864), and for good conduct during the war (lieutenant colonel, March 13, 1865).
+He was also awarded brevet promotions for gallantry at the battles of Gettysburg (brevet captain, July 3, 1863) and Trevilian Station (brevet major, June 11, 1864), and for good conduct during the war (lieutenant colonel, March 13, 1865).
 Serving primarily as a section chief, Woodruff commanded Battery M, 2nd U.S. Artillery, at the Battle of Cold Harbor, June 3, 1864.